Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 So a higher value beak shape means a narrower longer beak.
 For body shape, there is a positive correlation with tarsus length, and a negative correlation with tail length.
-So the most extreme would be tall birds like Ostrich’s and Flamingos.
+So the most extreme would be tall birds like Ostrichs and Flamingos.

 We can check to see if there’s still any strong positive or negative
 correlations: